MolSSI-Education/python-data-analysis/_episodes/02-pandas.md

 ## Built-in Plotting

 Looking at our data above, we notice very high standard deviations for some of the groups.
-We can examine this visually by looking at a histogram plot.
+One way we might examine this visually by looking at a histogram plot.

 Pandas DataFrames have several built-in plotting functions, one of which is `.hist`.
+If we call this function on just a DataFrame, it will make a histogram for each column of data.

+In our case, we are interested in the histogram for each group we have created.

-We could thus make histograms for each of our groups by adding this command into our `for` loop.
+We could make histograms for each of our groups by adding this command into our `for` loop.

 ~~~
 for group, data in grouped_data: